-Within the Preserve, the preservation of flora, fauna, and wildlife habitat shall be the primary considerations in management and maintenance decisions, balanced with concerns for public safety and public access.
+Within the Natural Area, the preservation of flora, fauna, and wildlife habitat shall be the primary considerations in management and maintenance decisions, balanced with concerns for public safety and public access.

-Point Cabrillo should feel and be natural.
-Planning for use shall emphasize enjoyment of the site as a wildlife preserve, maintaining the open space and serenity.
+Planning for any use shall emphasize enjoyment of the site as a natural area, while maintaining the open space and serenity.